-How is hunger affecting our own community?
+How is hunger affecting children in our own community?

 Here is some food for thought: